BonoDV/Oxygen-OxygenShop/README.md

-# SASS and HTML5 Learning Project
+# HTML5, SASS and JS Learning Project

 This project aims to practice and learn the use of **SASS** for styling, while using **HTML5** for the structure of the webpage, **JS** for coding and **BEM** methodology.